 The first time, I tried shishito peppers was right after we moved to California.
 I had heard a lot about them, everyone who ate them said they were delicious especially when blistered.
 And unlike most charred and blistered peppers, you eat them with the skin on.
 But NO ONE told me that often you’ll encounter a pepper or two that might be hot, VERY HOT.
 So you can imagine my surprise when I ate them at a restaurant.
-Most of them tasted a little bit like blistered green bell peppers mingled with the taste of flecks of salt and pepper but then I bit into something VERY, VERY and unexpectedly HOT!
+Most of them tasted a little bit like blistered green bell peppers mingled with the taste of flecks of salt and pepper but then I bit into something VERY, VERY, and unexpectedly HOT!
 The exact details of what happened then have since then escaped my mind but I do remember drinking a few glasses of water.
 So here’s my PSA with these pepper; usually at random, one or two will be hot.
 It’s better to know this going in.

-Shishito peppers though Japanese are related to the Padrón peppers of Spain.
-I find them to taste best when seared, charred and burnt because the skin transforms in taste and adds complexity to the the flavor of the peppers.
-Sometimes, I will sear a few peppers and use them to garnish fried rice, add them to salads or even over cold soba noodles.Print
+Shishito peppers are Japanese cultivars and are related to the Padrón peppers of Spain, the latter being much smokier.
+You can use this recipe with either pepper.
+I find them to taste best when seared, charred, and burnt because the skin transforms in taste and adds complexity to the flavor of the peppers.
+Sometimes, I will sear a few peppers and use them to garnish fried rice, add them to salads, or even over cold soba noodles.Print

-1 lb shishito peppers
+1 lb/455 g shishito peppers

-1 teaspoon sesame oil
+1 tsp toasted sesame oil